 “We know the importance of breakfast, but to see this up close and personal is great,” said Rep. Whittenberg.
 “It’s so simple, and I don’t see why we can’t do this in all of our schools.”

 For more than two years, we’ve worked to grow school breakfast participation at several Michigan schools using tactics like serving breakfast in the classroom and offering breakfast to kids as they enter the building.

 Hazel Park High School first rolled out its breakfast carts in March of 2017.
-Through funding and in-school support, we helped the school to grow the number of students eating breakfast at school each day from 105 to 334.
+With United Way’s funding and support, the number of students eating breakfast at school each day grew from 105 to 334.